Best Desk Fidgets and Brain Teasers for WFH Focus Breaks (2026) — illustration

 A fidget resets your body.
 But sometimes the 5pm slump isn't a need for tactile input - it's that you've decided to procrastinate by fidgeting because the next task is unclear, intimidating, or you've lost the thread of why it matters.

-If that sounds familiar, the Brain Deck is the complementary tool.
+If the second list sounds more familiar, the Brain Deck is the complementary tool.
 It's 52 paper cards covering the decisional and emotional side of work: a 3-step action protocol on the front, the science behind why it works on the back.
 Cards sort into five categories - "I Can't Start," "Where Did the Time Go," "I Can't Decide," "Everything Is Too Much," and "Starting Over."
 You pull one when stuck, do the 3-step action, get back to work.

 Sources & Research